Dolphins riding the wake of a boat

 Punta Gorda/Englewood Beach is also home to many other conservation-focused groups—some offering tours, guided walks, special events, and more—who work to preserve and protect our spectacular natural areas.

 To instill that same stewardship in kids, The EYE on Nature Youth Explorers Club is designed to help families discover and appreciate natural attractions in the Englewood area.
 This special program was developed by the Englewood Florida Chamber Tourism Assembly and Englewood Community Services Inc. with support from the Punta Gorda/Englewood Beach Visitor & Convention Bureau (VCB) and Visit Sarasota County.
-You can find more information here, and you can purchase a Pak right here.
+You can find more information and purchase a Pak right here.

 This area is special, and we’re grateful for the many individuals and organizations who work hard to make sure that the bounty we’re blessed with is safeguarded for all to enjoy.
 We treasure our natural areas, and we invite you to enjoy them too.
 Find conservation groups and more on our Nature and Parks page.